News & tips

 From here you can click on insert function, the FX button, and this box will pop up:

 Here you are able to search for a function to do what you want or search the list in the category section to find it.
 You can also list all available functions.
-I have just Googled how many functions there are in Excel 2010 and it says 400!
+As of Excel 2019 there are over 475 Excel formulas!

 If you are familiar with the function you want to use you can just type it directly into the cell.
 You still need to put the ‘=’ sign in first, the same as you do with a formula.